pankajrajdeo/BOND/README.md

 ## 🔬 Evaluation

+BOND has been evaluated on the BOND-CZI benchmark dataset (192K+ examples).
+Performance highlights:

+- **Embedding Model**: Custom fine-tuned encoder (`bond-embed-v1-fp16`) achieves **92.7% accuracy@10** on ontology evaluation
+- **Hybrid Retrieval**: Combines exact match, BM25, and dense semantic search with Reciprocal Rank Fusion
+- **LLM Disambiguation**: Uses large language models for context-aware term selection
+- **Multi-field Support**: Handles 7 biological field types (cell_type, tissue, disease, etc.) across 5 organisms

-BOND has been evaluated on the BOND-CZI benchmark dataset.
-See the `evals/` directory for baseline comparisons and evaluation scripts.
+See the `evals/` directory for detailed baseline comparisons and evaluation scripts.

+## 🔄 Current Work

+Active development and research efforts:

+- **Reranker Training**: Training a custom cross-encoder reranker to replace the existing retrieval-only pipeline, expected to improve accuracy from ~75-80% (retrieval) to ~85-90% (with reranker).
+See [RERANKER_TRAINING_GUIDE.md](RERANKER_TRAINING_GUIDE.md) for details.
+- **Benchmark Evaluation**: Comprehensive evaluation on the BOND-CZI benchmark dataset (192K+ examples) to validate performance across all field types and organisms.
+- **Harmonized Knowledge Graph**: Building a harmonized transcriptomic knowledge graph from BOND-normalized metadata to enable advanced querying, cross-dataset analysis, and relationship discovery in single-cell transcriptomics data.

 ## 🛠️ Development